-With CEREC, you only need one appointment.
+With CEREC technology, you only need one appointment for dental crowns.
 How is this possible?
 Advanced dental technology allows us to take digital impressions of your mouth.
 Rather than sending your impressions to an off-site lab, we can custom design your crown right on the computer.
 Thanks to precise impressions and exact dimensions, we can design a crown that will perfectly fit within your mouth.
 We can also perfectly match the shade of your enamel for the most natural appearance.
 The greatest advantage of a CEREC crown is that you only need one appointment.

 Root Canal Therapy

 A root canal is a dental procedure that many patients try to avoid.
 It’s the last resort to saving a tooth from extraction but is necessary when the decay is so extreme that it has spread to the center of the tooth.
 The center of the tooth has various nerve endings, and cleaning out the infection hurts as a result.
 After the removal of the decayed material, the tooth is filled with gutta-percha and is topped off with a crown to complete the procedure.